idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_results.md

 *Contact: Mauricio Tano, mauricio.tanoretamales\@inl.gov*

-*Model summarized, documented, and uploaded by Andres Fierro*
+*Model summarized, documented, and uploaded by Andres Fierro, Dr. Samuel Walker, and Dr. Mauricio Tano*

 This section will cover both the Steady State and Transient Results from the MSRE multiphysics model.